Health Care Reform Updates

 2. Most people can get a break on costs.
 You may qualify for a tax credit and therefore, get lower costs on your monthly premiums and out-of-pocket costs.

 3. Gives you control.
-The Marketplace will provide comparisons of prices and benefits before you enroll.
-You can take your time to look, learn and research before you decide which plan to provide coverage for you and your family in 2014.
+We will provide you comparisons of prices and benefits before you enroll.
+You can take your time to look, learn and research before you decide which plan to provide coverage for you and your family.

 Each metal tier is defined by the portion of the claims paid by your plan.
 For instance, for the Bronze tier, the plan typically pays 60 percent of the cost and you are responsible for the remaining 40 percent through out-of-pocket costs such as co-pays, coinsurance and deductibles.